Chapter 2 Hosting Concepts

 2.1 Domains and Networking

 There is a lot to unpack with this URL.
 First, there is the protocol which is the https part.
 The protocol specifies how data will be transferred to you.
 If you use https, which is shorthand for “Hypertext Transfer Protocol Secure”, it means that you will transfer data securely with encryption.
 If you use http (Hypertext Transfer Protocol), it means that data will be transferred without any encryption.
+Transferring data with https is preferred as your web traffic is less likely to be intercepted and read during transfers.

-Next is the domain name which is the h10y.github.io where h10y is the subdomain of github.io and github is the subdomain of the top level domain (TLD) io.
+Next is the domain name which is the h10y.github.io where h10y is the subdomain of github.io and github is the second-level domain of the top level domain (TLD) io.
 The domain name specifies where data will be transferred from.
 It is a reference to an Internet Protocol (IP) address that identifies a computer (server) that is available on the Internet.
 The domain lets your computer know which computer to request data from.

 Finally, there is the path part which is /faithful/.
 The path lets you specify what resource you want from the server.